lablnet/simple-calculator/readme.md

-# Calculator like a interpreter
+# Calculator like an interpreter

 ## Features
 Its parse the given expression